mz-mc/website/content/english/team/naropa-love.md

 social:
   - icon: fa-brands fa-linkedin
     link: https://www.linkedin.com/in/naropalove/
-bio: Naropa Love is a social scientist turned entrepreneur in communications and digital publishing relating to food and agriculture.
-For over a decade, he has worked on wide-ranging issues involving agricultural trade, food safety, and market development with organizations such as UNOPS, USDA, and numerous food and agriculture industry associations.
-Since 2011, he has worked with MZMC on operations, business development, and project management.
-Originally from Philadelphia, where he earned a bachelor’s degree in mathematics and economics from Temple University, Naropa also spent seven years in China, during which he earned a master’s degree in population, resources, and environmental economics from Chongqing University.
+bio: Naropa Love is an industry analyst and communications specialist working in food and agriculture, with fifteen years of experience across the public, private, and nonprofit sectors.
+He has worked on agricultural trade, food safety, and market development initiatives with international organizations, government agencies, and industry groups in Europe, the United States, and Asia, including projects supported by the European Union, GIZ, USDA, and UNOPS.
+Since 2011, he has worked with MZMC on operations and business development, contributing analytical and editorial expertise to applied research and project delivery.
+He holds a bachelor’s degree in mathematics and economics from Temple University and a master’s degree in population, resources, and environmental economics from Chongqing University.
 cv: ""
 weight: 40
 ---